Labour market failures

 Immobility can also lead to rising labour costs, as firms have to increase wages to encourage workers to re-locate.

 There are several actions a government can take to increase the amount of mobility in the labour market.
+These can be through incentives or small nudges.
 Schemes either encourage workers to move or retrain, or give incentives for firms to relocate.
 Examples include:

 Unequal distribution of income